unurgunite/poc_arfi_72/README.md

 4. Wait about 10 minutes for the results.
 5. Run `bundle exec rails c` and type `User.find_by_domain('gmail.com').explain(:analyze)` to see the results.

+If you want to use specs, run `./bin/test_case.sh`

 ## Requirements

 * Ruby 3.4.2